 5. Advertise your reviews

 If you are specifically proud of how many good reviews your business is getting, post them through social media such as Facebook.
 (I grant you bragging rights.)
-Not only will you drive traffic to your website but you will also motivate people to write more reviews.
+Not only will you drive traffic to your agency website but you will also motivate people to write more customer reviews.

 6. Encourage your customers with prizes

 There’s nothing better than earning free stuff.
 Discounts and giveaways encourage customers to give more reviews.

 7. Motivate your employees

 Create a fun game for employees that will benefit the insurance agency.
 For instance, promise a bonus to whoever can get the most customers to write reviews.

 8. Use the hand-shake method